How Quinoa Can Support Weight Loss

 Published:

 Did we mention it’s also gluten-free?
-So even friends and family who are intolerant to gluten can dig in (without fear of any repercussions) at your next get-together.
+So, even friends and family who are intolerant to gluten (including those who live with celiac disease) can dig into this plant-based grain without fear of repercussions.

 There are different colored quinoa varieties: